kamilczujowski/least/README.md

-least
+least.
 =====

-least. is a Random &amp; Responsive HTML 5, CSS3 Gallery with LazyLoad
+"least." is a Random &amp; Responsive HTML 5, CSS3 Gallery with LazyLoad

 How to install:
 -----------